-In addition to prosecuting for the Crown Prosecution Service, Ryan frequently appears for Transport for London and the National Probation Service.
+Ryan prosecutes cases on behalf of the Crown Prosecution Service, Transport for London and the National Probation Service

 Prior to joining Chambers, Ryan spent a year working in the bribery and corruption division of the Serious Fraud Office on a long-running investigation into a former FTSE 100 company.
-He continues to maintain a keen interest in financial crime and during his pupillage he assisted one of the defence teams in a major insider dealing trial brought by the Financial Conduct Authority.
-He also has experience working on the first raft of Account Freezing Order applications brought by the National Crime Agency and the Metropolitan Police Service.
+He continues to maintain a keen interest in white collar crime and during his pupillage he assisted one of the defence teams in a major insider dealing trial brought by the Financial Conduct Authority.
+He also gained experience working on the first raft of Account Freezing Order (AFO) applications brought by the National Crime Agency and the Metropolitan Police Service.

 Ryan regularly appears for Transport for London in licensing appeals in the magistrates’ courts.

 During pupillage Ryan gained experience in police discipline matters both at first instance and on appeal to the Police Appeals Tribunal.

 Ryan is frequently instructed by the Metropolitan Police Service to advise on and appear in applications for civil preventative orders, including: Closure Orders, Sexual Risk Orders, Sexual Harm Prevention Orders, Stalking Protection Orders and Violent Offender Orders.